GongT/baobao/standalone/unipm/docs/unipm.api.md

 import { ExecaChildProcess } from 'execa';
 import { Options } from 'execa';

-// Warning: (ae-missing-release-tag) "deletePackageDependency" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "deletePackageDependency" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function deletePackageDependency(file: string, ...deps: string[]): Promise<void>;

-// Warning: (ae-missing-release-tag) "formatPackageJson" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "formatPackageJson" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function formatPackageJson(file: string, args: string[]): Promise<void>;

-// Warning: (ae-missing-release-tag) "getPackageManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getPackageManager" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getPackageManager(_options?: Partial<IGetPackageManagerOptions>): Promise<PackageManager>;

-// Warning: (ae-missing-release-tag) "getPackageManagerByName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getPackageManagerByName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getPackageManagerByName(name: string): PackageManagerConstructor | undefined;

-// Warning: (ae-missing-release-tag) "IGetPackageManagerOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IGetPackageManagerOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IGetPackageManagerOptions {